 First, we look at the depth $k_P$ required to implement one application of the problem unitary.
-Graph problems containing vertices of extensive degree such as the Sherrington-Kirkpatrick model inherently require $\Omega(n)$ depth to implement \cite{arute2020quantum}.
+Graph problems containing vertices of extensive degree such as the Sherrington-Kirkpatrick model inherently require $\Omega(n)$ depth circuits to implement \cite{arute2020quantum}.
 On the other hand, generic problems mapped to hardware topologies also have the potential to incur $\Omega(n)$ depth or greater in compilation cost.
 For instance, implementation of MaxCut and $k$-SAT using SWAP networks on circuits with 1-D connectivity requires depth $\Omega(n)$ and $\Omega(n^{k-1})$ respectively \cite{Crooks_2018, o2019generalized}.
-Such mappings with the aforementioned compiling overhead could lead to NIBPs.
-For example, NIBPs are guaranteed for $3$-SAT with any noise parameter $q$ even for a fixed number of rounds $p$.
+Such mappings with the aforementioned compilation overhead for $k\geq2$ are guaranteed to encounter NIBPs even for a fixed number of rounds $p$.

-Second, it appears that $p$ values that grow at least lightly with $n$ may be needed for quantum advantage in certain optimization problems (for example, \cite{Bravyi2019ObstaclesTS, Wang2018fermionic, hastings2019classical}).
+Second, it appears that $p$ values that grow at least lightly with $n$ may be needed for quantum advantage in certain optimization problems (for example, \cite{Bravyi2019ObstaclesTS, Wang2018fermionic, hastings2019classical,jiang2017near}).
 In addition, there are problems employing the QAOA that explicitly require $p$ scaling as $\poly(n)$ \cite{Akshay2020Reachability, Anschuetz2019Factoring}.
 Thus, without even considering the compilation overhead for the problem unitary, these QAOA problems may run into NIBPs particularly when aiming for quantum advantage.
 Moreover, weak growth of $p$ with $n$ combined with compilation overhead could still result in an NIBP.